Last Updated on 22/08/2025

 Product guides offer comprehensive information about a specific business product, presenting it with visuals, videos, or step-by-step instructions.

-Following the Google April 2023 Product Review Update, the emphasis has shifted towards high-quality reviews containing insightful analysis and original research.
+Following the Google April 2023 Product Review Update, the emphasis has shifted toward high-quality reviews that contain insightful analysis and original research.

 This update underscores the importance of in-depth content that goes beyond mere product reviews, promoting a focus on substantive research.